 Goswami is convinced that diversity makes for better journalism.
 It’s an initiative that started with the journalists.
 “We wanted to improve ourselves, but we also wanted to create a better product for our audience.
 As journalists and content creators, that was our main goal.”

 Recruiters and managers will often say that they refuse to “compromise” on skills for the sake of diversity.
-But for Goswami these people shouldn’t frame it like that.
+But for Goswami, these people shouldn’t frame it like that.
 They should look at it differently.
-Looking for new voices that are different forces you to be more creative, to be more attentive to your environment, to think differently, not be lazy and not to stay in your comfort zone.
+Looking for new voices that are different forces you to be more creative, to be more attentive to your environment, think differently, not be lazy, and not stay in your comfort zone.
 In short, it pushes you to become better and more demanding in your work.
 And what’s true for journalists may be true for recruiters and managers as well.

-Mischievously, she added that she loves this moment when her colleagues understand that not only does the project not compromise the quality of the programmes, but that it sometimes reveals the laziness and even mediocrity of previous programmes.
-“In the beginning, there was always one journalist who said, ‘But we don’t have enough expert women to interview in our programmes!
+Mischievously, she added that she loves this moment when her colleagues understand that not only does the project not compromise the quality of the program but that it sometimes reveals the laziness and even mediocrity of previous programs.
+“In the beginning, there was always one journalist who said, ‘But we don’t have enough expert women to interview in our programs!
 I would always say, ‘How do you know that?
 Have you looked for them?
 Have you done your due diligence?’
 Inevitably, a moment of silence would follow.
-And I could hear the little ‘click’ in their brains as they realised that, yes, they had indeed only been inviting the same person for years.”
+And I could hear the little ‘click’ in their brains as they realized that, yes, they had indeed only been inviting the same person for years.”

 How the BBC can inspire the world of human resources everywhere